 What are the treatments for stroke?

 Treatment you need right away

 "Clot-busting" drugs must be given within hours after a stroke to minimize damage.
 That's why it's important to call 9-1-1 if you're having symptoms.

 Surgical treatments you may need

 Several options for surgical treatment of blocked blood vessels are available.
 These include:

 - Carotid artery surgery, also called carotid endarterectomy (en-dar-tuh-REK-tuh-mee) removes buildups of fatinside the artery and restores blood flow to the brain.

 - Carotid stenting can remove a blockage in a blood vessel to the brain.
 A small tube with a balloon attached is threaded into the narrowed or blocked blood vessel.
 Then the balloon is inflated, opening the narrowed artery.
 A wire tube, or stent, may be left in place to help keep the artery open.

 The way you are cared for following a stroke includes treatments and exercises to restore function or help people relearn skills.
-Physical, occupational, and speech therapy may be included, as well as psychological counseling.
-Steps to prevent future problems should include quitting smoking, healthy eating, physical activity, to manage blood glucose, blood pressure and cholesterol levels.
+Physical, occupational and speech therapy may be included, as well as psychological counseling.
+Steps to prevent future problems should include quitting smoking, healthy eating, physical activity, to manage blood sugar, blood pressure and cholesterol levels.